etrusci-org/olay/app/mod/chat/chat.md

 Valid:

 - `true`: Parse and display emotes as images
-- `false`: Display only text value
+- `false`: Display only emote code text

 ### emotetheme